51Degrees/dotNET-Device-Detection/README.md

 ## Recent Changes

-### Version 3.2.16 Highlights
+### Version 3.2.17 Highlights

-* .NET Core build of the core device detection API.
-Note that this utilises links to the existing source code files and excludes certain features like data file automatic updates and ASP.NET integration.
-Both an ASP.NET Core integration package and a native .NET Standard implementation of the API are planned for a future release.
-* Updated cache template values and comments based on testing
+* Property value overrides have now been introduced from beta to stable
-* Updated lite data files for April 2017
+* Updated Lite data files for May 2017

 ### Major Changes in Version 3.2